neutron-org/neutron/x/state-verifier/README.md

 For verification only `.Root` (`header.AppHash`) is used, but it's good to save all the values just in case and do not leave them empty.

 ### VerifyStateValues query
-The main query of the module that accepts slice of `[]StorageValue` structures and `blockHeight` on which those `StorageValues` are present.
+The main query of the module that accepts slice of `[]StorageValue` structures and `blockHeight` against which those `StorageValues` are verified.
 The module verifies the values and returns an error if values cannot be verified `{valid: true}` structure if values are valid.